 In today’s candidate driven market, it takes far more than a competitive salary to retain staff.
 What was once looked upon as job-hopping is now widely accepted as just another step up the corporate ladder to better opportunities and of course more money.
-The impetus now falls on employers to provide enough incentive to convince their top Financial Planners to stay.
+The impetus now falls on employers to provide enough incentive to convince their top Financial Planners to stay in their jobs.
 So, let’s look beyond salaries.
 What other reasons do employees leave your current workforce?
 And how can you retain them?

 1: Not feeling valued

 One of the easiest things to fix, but something that’s common in many companies, is the issue of employees feeling undervalued.

 Workers want to feel that they’re making a positive contribution and, more importantly, that what they do is appreciated.

 Interestingly, this doesn’t mean providing grand rewards or salary boosts (though nobody is going to complain if they’re offered one!).
 Often, a simple ‘thank you’ is all that is needed to change someone’s perspective.

 If employees don’t feel that they’re being managed effectively, they may look for jobs elsewhere.

 People don’t always get along.
 You can’t be friends with everyone.
 Unfortunately, if an individual is struggling to connect with their manager then there will be difficulties in the workplace.

 If multiple people are finding one manager particularly difficult to work with, then this might indicate a bigger issue.

 Sometimes, the opposite is the problem.
 A manager can be a good friend to everyone on their team, but might turn out not to be so good at delegating, communicating and keeping projects on track.